Blog

 22 This guidance applies only with respect to assisting providers in determining whether they are in compliance with the Act.

-HHS OIG recommends that when determining which individuals and entities to monitor, “…the provider review each job category or contractual relationship to determine whether the item or service being provided is directly or indirectly, in whole or in part, payable by a Federal health care program.
+HHS-OIG recommends that when determining which individuals and entities to monitor, “…the provider review each job category or contractual relationship to determine whether the item or service being provided is directly or indirectly, in whole or in part, payable by a Federal health care program.
 If the answer is yes, then the best mechanism for limiting CMPL (Civil Monetary Penalties) liability is to screen all persons that perform under that contract or that are in that job category”.

 Who is a Provider?